Principled Design and Implementation of Steerable Detectors: Optimal Steerable Filters: Discretization

 Practically, one should compute the optimal steerable detector $f$ in \eqref{eq:fSNR} from a discretized version of the template of interest $T$.
 Computing $f$ requires an angular averaging over the Fourier transform of the template in \eqref{eq:integralTn}.
 The approximation of \eqref{eq:integralTn} on the Cartesian grid is challenging because it involves evaluating integrals over the angular polar coordinate $\theta$ for all values of $r$, where much less samples are available when $r$ is small.

+\review{A strategy followed by~\cite{zhao2020fourier} consists of computing the Radon transform of $\widehat{f}$, from which one deduce the radial profils $\widehat{f}_n$~\cite[Section 2-D-1]{zhao2020fourier}.
+This solution can be efficiently implemented and leads to excellent approximation performance.
+However, the Radon transform must be computed for a large amount of angles in order to limit artefacts in the filtered back-projection reconstruction. }

-The discretization we propose essentially relies on the expansion of the Fourier radial profiles in terms of radial B-splines, the latter being introduced in Section \ref{subsec:radialBsplines}.
-We then combine the circular harmonics and the radial B-splines in Section \ref{subsec:splineharmonic}, and obtain the discretized optimal steerable filter in Theorem \ref{theo:Bsplineexpansion}.
+\review{Here, we propose an alternative discretization that relies on the expansion of the Fourier radial profiles in terms of radial B-splines, introduced in Section \ref{subsec:radialBsplines}.
+We then combine the circular harmonics and radial B-splines in Section \ref{subsec:splineharmonic} and obtain the discretized optimal steerable filter in Theorem \ref{theo:Bsplineexpansion}.
 Finally, we summarize how to compute the discretized version of the optimal steerable filter in Section \ref{sec:integralInPractice}.
+In comparison to the one involving Radon transforms, our solution relies on few B-spline coefficients.
+As such, it can be less memory demanding and may be useful for high-resolution images or large templates.
+The two methods are however implementing the same decomposition~\eqref{eq:ladecomposition} and are therefore similar in their goal.
+Both can be valuable, and the most convenient choice ultimately depends on the application context.}